VickiLanger/CodeNewbie-Kit/README.md

 |  |  |

 ---
-**Disclosure**
-ALL donations/contributions will be given to #CodeNewbies.
+**Disclosure**: ALL donations/contributions will be given to #CodeNewbies.
 No profit will taken.

+---
+**Site Made With** ♡, GitHub Pages, Jekyll Theme, MarkDown